ZHANGneuro/Data-code-for-https-doi.org-10.1101-2020.07.22.215517/README.md

 This repository includes behavioral & neuroimaging analyzing codes (MRI/MEG) and data (MRI & MEG behavior) for the manuscript entitled "Distinct networks coupled with parietal cortex for spatial representations inside and outside the visual field" <br />
 doi: https://doi.org/10.1101/2020.07.22.215517
 <br /><br />
-MRI & MEG imaging data, eye data will be avaiable upon request due to their large file size. <br />
-Please contact Dr. Yuji Naya in the following address:
+For MRI & MEG imaging datasets, and eye datasets, please contact Dr. Yuji Naya in the following address:
 <br />

 ``` diff